-Here, we introduce the R package sandbox, a novel framework to create virtual , rule-based sediment deposits.
-We explain the concept and structure of sandbox along with a step-by-step description of how to map out a "real world" loess section in focus on geochronometric datafor palaeo-research, various other application scenarios are imaginable, and hence, a suitability discussion of sandbox for other research questions beyond our modelling study will close our contributionapplications can be pursued.
-The SI contains an extensive tutorial to the packagealong with , elaborated examples on how to implement more realistic deposition effects, and all code used to create the figures of this article.
+Here, we introduce the R package sandbox, a novel framework to create virtual sediment deposits.
+We explain the concept and structure of sandbox along with a step-by-step description of how to map a "real world" loess section into a model.
+We illustrate different potential applications using simple examples, acknowledging that more realistic representations are possible with additional parameterisation efforts.
+While we focus on geochronometric data, various other applications can be pursued.
+The SI contains an extensive tutorial to the package, elaborated examples on how to implement more realistic deposition effects, and all code used to create the figures of this article.